 July 4th, 2011

 Numerous other states have explored the fiscal impacts of drug testing individuals that receive public assistance.
-The state of Louisiana found that the implementation of a policy to test TANF recipients according to its state laws would cost over $500,000 even after savings realized from the termination of benefits.
+The state of Louisiana found that the implementation of a policy to test Temporary Assistance for Needy Families (TANF) recipients according to its state laws would cost over $500,000 even after savings realized from the termination of benefits.

 Authorized by the state legislature, the Idaho Department of Health and Welfare conducted a study and released the findings on the costs and benefits of implementing a random drug testing program.
 The study found “the costs of administering a drug testing program exceed the potential savings” for mandatory testing and that “savings from benefit termination of substance abusers will not ‘self-fund’ a random drug testing program.”